opendevtools/telefonnummer/README.md

 normalize(string): string
 ```

-Clean up any non digits and country codes from phone number.
+Clean up any non-digits and country codes from phone number.

 #### Example